apple/swift-mmio/Sources/SVD/Documentation.docc/Documentation.md

 [CMSIS](https://www.arm.com/technologies/cmsis) (Common Microcontroller Software Interface Standard) [SVD](https://arm-software.github.io/CMSIS_5/SVD/html/index.html) (System View Description) is a standardized XML file format used to describe the hardware characteristics of a microcontroller or processor.
 The format provides essential information about the interrupts, memory-mapped registers, and other hardware components of a device.

-`SVD` makes it easy to parse and operate on CMSIS SVD files in Swift and is tested to work against a corpus of nearly 2000 files.
+`SVD` makes it easy to parse and operate on SVD files in Swift and is tested to work against a corpus of nearly 2000 files.

 This library is intended to enable development of _tooling_ surrounding SVD files and not intended to be directly used by firmware.